Cosmetologist who’s now quadruple amputee seeks new arms

 MEMPHIS, Tenn.
-(WREG) — A family is determined to help a Tennessee cosmetologist-turned-quadruple amputee get prosthetic arms.
+(WREG) — A family is determined to help a cosmetologist-turned-quadruple amputee get prosthetic arms.

 Valarie Price is on an unthinkable journey.
 The 44-year-old grandmother became a quadruple amputee after losing both of her hands and feet in 2019.
 Before this challenge, she was a well-known cosmetologist in Clarksdale, Mississippi, and loved doing hair.

-Note: An earlier version of this story incorrectly stated the state Valarie Price worked in.